Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Channel Capacities and Upper bounds

-where that the supremum is taken over all stationary channel input processes.
-The feedback capacity of an indecomposable FSC is given by
+where the supremum is taken over all possible channel input processes.
+The feedback capacity of a stationary indecomposable noncontrollable FSC is given by

-where the supremum is taken over stationary channel input processes that are causally dependent on the past channel outputs.
-This means that all past channel outputs $Y^{t-1}$ must be fed back to the source before emitting the symbol $X_t$. \end{definition}
+where the supremum is taken over all possible channel input processes that are causally dependent on the past channel outputs.
+This means that all past channel outputs $Y^{t-1}$ must be fed back to the source before emitting the symbol $X_t$. \end{theorem}

-For a controllable FSC, such as the intersymbol interference channel, Yang {\emph{et al.}}~\cite{Yang05} proved that the feedback capacity can be achieved by feedback-dependent Markov sources with the same memory length as the channel's.
-They also showed that the (delayed) feedback capacity can be estimated by dynamic programming and can be utilized to tightly upper-bound the feedforward capacity.
-For a non-controllable FSC, since the user cannot control channel states, the computation of capacities in~(\ref{capacity}) and (\ref{fbcapacity}) is cumbersome.
-The main objective of this paper is to develop numerically computable upper bounds on the capacities of non-controllable FSCs with/without feedback.